couchbase/kv_engine/docs/BinaryProtocol.md

     0x02 = majority and persist on master
     0x03 = persist to majority

 The (optional) 2nd and 3rd byte contains the timeout specified in milliseconds (network byte order).
-If omitted the default timeout value configured on the server will be used.
+If the timeout is omitted the default timeout value configured on the server will be used.

+If _timeout_ is specified, the valid range is 1..65535.
+Values `0x0` and `0xffff` are reserved and will result in the request failing with `Status::Einval` (0x4) if used.

 ##### ID:2 - DCP stream-ID